adiyoss/StructED/README.md

 Copyright (C) Adiyoss

 StructED is a collection of machine learning algorithms for structured prediction.
-Structured tasks are distinctive: each task has a unique evaluation metric, its own set of feature functions, and in many cases a non-standard inference.
+Structured tasks are distinctive: each task has a unique evaluation metric, its own set of feature functions, and in many cases a non-standard IInference.
 Consequently, implementation of a machine learning system that utilizes structured prediction is complex and involved.
 The package handles this inherent complexity by introducing specially-designed interfaces for an evaluation function, a set of feature functions, and a decoder.
 The collection of all the training algorithms is implemented using the same interfaces, and adding a new training algorithm is straightforward.
 The library is written in Java, hence is platform independent.
 It is available at http://adiyoss.github.io/StructED/.

 Keywords: structured prediction, structured SVM, CRF, direct loss minimization, structured ramp loss, structured probit Loss, structured passive aggressive